inyong37/Study/_Computer/Software/System.md

   - AIX (by IBM)
   - HP-UX (by Hewlett Packard Enterprise, from Unix System V, at 1984)
   - SunOS (by Sun Microsystems)
+  - BSD (by Computer Systems Research Group in University of California, Berkeley, at 1977 ~ 1995)
     - Solaris (by Oracle)
+    - FreeBSD (focused on processing power)
+    - OpenBSD (focused on security)
     - NeXTSTEP (by NeXT)
-  - FreeBSD (by Computer Systems Research Group in University of California, Berkeley, at 1977 ~ 1995)
+      - Darwin (by Apple, based on XNU: FreeBSD and Mach)
+      - Mac OS (not based on Darwin)
+      - OS X
+      - macOS
 - MINIX 3
 - Linux
   - Debian
-  - Ubuntu | Ubuntu Core
+    - Ubuntu (GNOME 3) | Ubuntu Core
-  - Ubuntu MATE
+    - Ubuntu MATE (GNOME 2)
     - Linux Mint
+    - Raspberry Pi OS (formely Raspbian)
-  - Fedora (by Red Hat of IBM)
+  - Fedora (by Red Hat of IBM, formely Red Hat Linux)
     - Red Hat Enterprise Linux (by Red Hat of IBM)
     - CentOS
-- macOS
-  - Mac OS
-  - OS X
-  - macOS
 - z/OS (by IBM)

 ----------